BISC-E Bio-based Innovation Student Challenge - Europe

 - Tackle real-world challenges in the bio-based sector

-- Develop key skills in teamwork, and solution presentation
+- Develop key skills in teamwork, problem-solving, and solution presentation

 - Connect with students and experts from Austria and across Europe